strongdan/blog/_drafts/2017-12-01-Basic-BASH.md

 title: Getting Started with BASH
 ---

-# A Handful of Basic Commands to Get You Started Using the Command Line
+# Some Basic BASH Commands to Get You Started With the Command Line

+The command line is a great way to quickly and efficiently work with files, and often it's the only way to accomplish certain tasks.
+If you're not already familiar with BASH (Bourne-Again SHell), this post is a very quick and dirty review of some command and shortcuts to get you started navigating your computer from the command line.
+Open up your terminal on macOS or any flavor of Linux (I can't guarantee this will work in Windows Powershell.
+Only Windows 10 has a BASH shell).

 ### Some Basic Commands
-Print to the console `echo "Hello"`
+Start interacting with the terminal by printing to standard output using _echo_: `echo "Hello"`

+You can also print the directory you are in using _pwd_ (print working directory): `pwd`

+View the contents of your current directory with _ls_: `ls`.
+You can view a long-form list with `ls -a` or view hidden files with `ls -a`.

+You can create a file using _touch_: `touch file` and then type `ls` again to view it.
+If you type `touch file` again, the updated datetime for that file will be updated to the time you touched it.

+You can also use _echo_ to write to file like this: `echo > "Here is some text"`, but if you try this again, it will overwrite your previous text.
+If you would like to append text to this file, you will need two _>_: `echo >> "Here is more text`.

 ### Working With Directories
-Print the directory you are in `pwd`

-List working directory contents `ls`

-List subdirectories `ls -d */`

 Navigate to home directory (typically ) `cd ~`

 Navigate to a specific directory `cd my_directory`

 Navigate up a level `cd ..`

+List subdirectories `ls -d */`

 Navigate up more than one level `cd ../..`